donaldh/pnda-guide/repos/prod-odl-kafka/README.md

 opendaylight-user@root>
 ```

-### Deploy to pre-existed ODL container (optional)
+### Deploy to pre-existing ODL container (optional)

-If you have an existed ODL container, simply copy the `.kar` file to the `deploy` directory.
+If you have an existing ODL container, simply copy the `.kar` file to the `deploy` directory.
 See example below.

 ```
 sudo cp kafka-agent/features/target/kafka-agent-features-1.0.0-Lithium.kar /opt/distribution-karaf-0.3.3-Lithium-SR3/deploy/